 For the past two years, I have done numerous posts on nutritional topics.
 I’ve documented and shared the huge improvements in my health that I’ve had once I adopted a lower-carbohydrate and more paleo diet.
 During the real estate and stock market bubble, I witnessed how conventional financial wisdom was wrong.
 Real estate doesn’t always go up and it is not always a great time to invest in the stock market.
 As bad as Americans are being lied to on the financial markets, the nutritional lies are far worse.

-Several of my friends and readers to this site have been inspired by my nutritional journey and have made positive changes to their diet.
-I have 3 friends that have lost in excess of 60 pounds and many more that are 20-30 pounds lighter.
+Several of my friends and readers of this site have been inspired by my nutritional journey and have made positive changes to their diet.
+I have 3 friends that have lost more than 60 pounds and many more that are 20-30 pounds lighter.
 I’m not the only one that has figured out that the paleo diet works.
 There is now a widespread low-carb/paleo blogger community.